knagra/farnsworth/base/README.md

 ### Base Application - `/base/`
+User profiles and management and the homepage and external view Also includes decorators, common css files, and base search template.

 Models:
 * `UserProfile` - A user's profile, contains extra data: phone number, visiblity settings, etc.
 * `ProfileRequest` - Model for a request for a profile on the site.